-If the program still won't run, then leave the simplified configuration in place and try renaming your database(s) or moving them to another directory.
-It should then start up and create a new empty database (at least, with no QSOs in it.).
+If the program still won't run, then leave the simplified configuration in place and try renaming your database.
+The program should then start up and create a new empty database (at least, with no QSOs in it.).
 If it doesn't start up then, you should probably consider yourself cursed, and take up a new hobby.